ReactGenie: A Development Framework for Complex Multimodal Interactions Using Large Language Models: Interaction Evaluation

 \subsubsection{Discussion}

-The results of our usability study show that the multimodal UIs generated by \mr{} are more efficient, have a lower cognitive load, and have higher usability compared to the graphical UIs.
+The results of our usability study show that the multimodal UIs generated by \mr{} are more efficient, have a lower cognitive load, and have higher usability compared to the corresponding graphical UI versions.
 These findings suggest that the \mr{} system is successful in generating multimodal UIs that enhance the user experience, making it easier and more efficient for users to complete tasks.
+All participants, when using the \mr{} variant of the app, used both typical touch interaction for simple navigation and browsing and touch (optional) + speech interaction for more complex inputs.
 The combination of graphical and voice interfaces allows users to take advantage of the strengths of each modality, resulting in a more streamlined and enjoyable experience.